rackerlabs/support-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

   </tr>
   <tr>
     <td>Default</td>
-    <td>Retrieves the value by looking for common locations or labels for the field.
+    <td width="40%">Retrieves the value by looking for common locations or labels for the field.
 Only an attribute with the same name as the field is matched.
 For example, name: <code>"{D}"</code> matches the attribute with the name <code>name</code>.</td>
     <td><code>name: "{D}"</code></td>
   </tr>
   <tr>